 50 small Neodymium disk magnets are a little over £4 on eBay.
 Considering a helium gas canister costs about £30, you would be saving quite a lot of money.

 You can make a fruit bowl with balloons for a cute party centerpiece.
-Learn how to make a balloon fruit bowl centerpiece in this guide.
+Learn how to make a balloon fruit bowl centerpiece in this page.